 In most states, including Minnesota, workers’ comp applies to injuries sustained on-the-job.
 There are many laws that are in place to help ensure the safety of employees in the workplace, but they do not always prevent injuries.
 This is why it is important for employers to understand the benefits that are available to the injured worker and for the injured worker to understand the employer’s obligations.

 As for when a person files for work comp benefits, legal help may be necessary to secure them.
 Once the benefits are received, they include monetary compensation, medical care, and possible vocational training if a person must enter into another field of work because their injuries will not allow them to.
 Even when a person is injured for the long-term, workers’ comp focuses on helping them return to work in some capacity, while providing services vital to recovery.
-For those permanently injured who cannot ever return to work, there are options available to ensure quality of life.
+For those permanently injured who cannot ever return to work, there are options available to ensure the quality of life.